jwillemsen/daikin_onecta/readme.md

 Only when the redirect back to your Home Assistant doesn't work first try to install/enable [My Home Assistant](https://www.home-assistant.io/integrations/my/).
 When that also doesn't work you can try `<HOME_ASSISTANT_URL>/auth/external/callback` as the redirect URI instead.
 The `<HOME_ASSISTANT_URL>` must be the same as used during the configuration/authentication process.
 Internal examples: `http://192.168.0.2:8123/auth/external/callback`, `http://homeassistant.local:8123/auth/external/callback`.

-When you try to reinstall this integration check if you don't have an old client id and secret configured within Home Assistant, see [Application Credentials](https://www.home-assistant.io/integrations/application_credentials/) for more information.

 This integration supports the following configuration settings to reduce the amount of polling to Daikin

 - High frequency period update interval (minutes)